Things I Wish I Knew Before My Wedding

 What if you bought a bunch of whimsical crystal flower stands or nautical lanterns for decoration but then found that you didn’t use them?
 You are now stuck with boxes full of items you didn’t need.

-Don’t make the mistake of buying things impulsively before asking yourself if they will fit into your color palette, style, or go with any other element in play at your wedding.
+Don’t buy things impulsively without first determining whether they will fit into your color palette, style, or any other element at your wedding.

-This way, you can get rid of impulse buys and avoid spending money on items that won’t be useful to you.
+This way, you can avoid impulse buys and spend money on useless items.

 Make Sure Your Vendors Review Your Timeline for the Big Day